umesh755485/30-DaysPower_Bi/Day2/README.md

 5. Validate and Optimize
 Test your relationships using visuals and slicers.

-Remove unnecessary columns and tables to keep your model lean and performant
+    * Remove unnecessary columns and tables to keep your model lean and performant

+<h1>When you face any issues while in relationships like auto relation then follow these steps</h1>

+options and settings → Option → Current File → Dataload → check the bok(Auto detect new relationship after data is load) → click (ok)